saeed-sufi/travel-agency/README.md

   git branch count-to-ten
   git checkout count-to-ten // changing the working branch from master to count-to-ten
   // once you have finished working on a branch you are ready to merge it to the master branch
-  // first be sure to checkout to master branch and them execute the following: git merge count-to-ten
+  // first be sure to checkout to master branch and then execute the following: git merge count-to-ten
   // if yout want to stage and commit changes in one move: git commit -am 'counted to thirteen'